 E-Learning Training—E-Learning training feedback has been extremely positive.
 Training for administrators and facilitators is planned.
 Mr. Fowlkes asked that specific needs be called out.

-Turnit-In—The Tech Fee Committee meets sometime after February 10.
+Turnitin—The Tech Fee Committee meets sometime after February 10.
 It takes 30 days for a decision to be funded.
 IRM will have a relevant quote.
-Turnit-in could replace SafeAssign before summer.
+Turnitin could replace SafeAssign before summer.

 Blackboard Issues—There have been no issues with Bb.
 IRM reestablished a relationship with Bb executives and there is now a regular telephone review of activity with executives.